jfoclpf/cordova-import-npm/README.md

 npx setup-cordova-import-npm
 ```

-It will add a hook into `config.xml` with the type `before_prepare`, such that npm files that you setup will be imported automatically upon `cordova prepare` or `cordova build`.
+It will add a [hook](https://cordova.apache.org/docs/en/10.x/guide/appdev/hooks/index.html) into `config.xml` with the type `before_prepare`, such that npm files that you setup will be imported automatically upon `cordova prepare`, `cordova build` or `cordova run`.
 It will also create an empty file `npmFilesToImport.json` at the root of your project for you to setup.

 ## Setting `npmFilesToImport.json`

-You define the npm files you'd like to import by editing the file `npmFilesToImport.json`.
+You define the npm files you'd like to import by editing the file `npmFilesToImport.json` at the root of the project's directory.
 The syntax is the following:

 ```json
 {